Kappa is a Greek letter

 - In Sengoku Rance, the Big Bad is a demonic fire kappa.

-- The fighting game Blood Warrior has a kappa named Senpei as a playable character.
+- The fighting game Shogun Warrior and it's sequel Blood Warrior have a kappa named Senpei as a playable character (though in Shogun, he's nameless).

 - The first Shadow Hearts has kappa as enemies.
 It notes their hunger for human flesh, a characteristic often absent from modern works.